vesaakerman/easy-metrics/README.md

 ./cmd/importmetadata.py
 ```

-# Check if imported data are imported in MongoDB
+# Check if all data are imported in MongoDB
 ```
+# Run from console:
 mongo management

+# Run commands one by one to see inserted records
 db.data.count()
 db.data.find()
 use metadata